Table des matières

 Prostitution is a curious combination of work, character, environment and morality.
 It is therefor difficult to define an acceptable description of its essence.
 Scientifically speaking, multiple disciplines are mixed together.
 The phenomenon is a fringe phenomenon of various areas in which we divide reality into our thoughts.
 It is certainly not labor in the strict sense.

-That is why the opening words of our definition could be: “Prostitution is taken in a broad sense as active-passive surrender of one’s own body…” Sex workers do not sell themselves by complete surrender, but remain the lover of the situation; the client is often a rather unwilling object of her/his actions and her/his fancy.
+That is why the definition of prostitution could be: “Prostitution is taken in a broad sense as active-passive surrender of one’s own body…” Sex workers do not sell themselves by complete surrender, but remain the lover of the situation; the client is often a rather unwilling object of her/his actions and her/his fancy.

 Amsterdam, Red Light District, Oudezijds Achterburgwal.